1. What’s your story? Where are you from?

 We go way back… In school, we used to have these drawing sessions where I just loved making random strokes with color pencils whilst most of my other classmates were just bored with the idea of drawing and just saw me doing it.

-Growing up, with parents having non artistic backgrounds and just in general how ‘art’ in India as a career was being perceived – it was very different for me to decide about my education or even have exposure to accessible possibilities.
+Growing up, with parents having non-artistic backgrounds and just in general how ‘art’ in India as a career was being perceived -it was very different for me to decide about my education or even have exposure to accessible possibilities.
 I ended up taking Media studies in college.
-In second year, there was a requirement for a creative invite to be made for the Principal, and my art side being known with some teachers, I was recommended.
+In the second year, there was a requirement for a creative invite to be made for the Principal, and my art side being known with some teachers, I was recommended.
 Later I became the creative head for the college festival and that’s where it all started.
 I started learning Adobe Photoshop, illustrators, watched Youtube tutorials and even took up some freelance projects.